Cyclades Greece Travel Guide

 Many of Milos' most impressive natural wonders welcome dedicated excursions.

 This is arguably the most popular and highly recommended excursion on Milos.
-It explores the island's inaccessible coastline, including the famous Kleftiko and Sykia ocean grottos, Gerakas beach, and other secluded shores and coves only reachable by sea.
+It discovers the island's inaccessible coastline, including the famous Kleftiko and Sykia ocean grottos, Gerakas beach, and other secluded shores and coves only reachable by sea.

 A visit to the Ancient Theater, Catacombs, and the discovery site of the Venus de Milo.
 These are in the vicinity of Tripiti and Plaka, easy to explore together.